40843245/Python_Tutorial/Object/Decorator/What is decorator?.md

 ## Desgining Goal:

-See the "Design Goal section" of the following link in reference section.
+See the "Design Goal section" of the following link.

 https://peps.python.org/pep-0318/#warningwarningwarning